 The Hyde Park Winter Wonderland is at the top of most people’s winter itineraries with a pop-up ice rink, Ferris wheel, ice sculpture display and circus providing plenty of entertainment throughout the day, as well as a vibrant Christmas market.
 Ice-skating rinks also spring up at Marble Arch, The Natural History Museums and Somerset House, or you could take part in the city’s Winter Peace Walk – an annual wander around the city’s historical sights.

-Finally, there’s no more ‘English’ way to end an evening (or start an afternoon, for that matter), than down the pub and wherever you are in the city, you’ll find a traditional pub to keep you cozy as the snow falls outside.
+Finally, there’s no more ‘English’ way to end an evening (or start an afternoon, for that matter) in London during winter than down the pub and wherever you are in the city, you’ll find a traditional pub to keep you cozy as the snow falls outside.
 Choose one with an open log fire and order one of the curiously-named but none-the-less delicious British suet puddings to warm you up – spotted dick pudding or bread and butter pudding with lashings of custard are long time favorites.